vexx32/vexx32.github.io/_drafts/Expressive-Subexpressions.md

 ```

 What are you looking at me like that for?
-Yes, it's perfectly legal (and quite useful!) syntax to drop an entire statement block into a subexpression.
+Yes, it's perfectly legal (and quite useful on occasion!) syntax to drop an entire statement block into a subexpression.
 Ifs, switches, loops, you name it.
 Pretty much any language statement is a legal entry in a subexpression, and though I'd advise against it you _can_ do odd things like embedding an entire if statement into a string.
 More to the point, though, what kind of result would you expect to find in `$Values` when all's said and done?